benm4ckenzie/assignment-one/README.md

 - Footer - Each footer sub-heading acts as an anchor to each section of the webpage.
 These elements also change colour when hovered on.
 As the screen size reduces the font-size adjusts accordingly for both the sub-headings and text.
 At small screen sizes, the text is removed and the sub-headings are stacked centrally so as to take up minimal space.
 The social media links also change colour when hovered and redirect the user to the specific pages.

 ### Features Left to Implement

-- As there are no headings present in any of the sections, a feature that needs adding is an 'active' element to the navbar shortcut when the user is occupying that section.
+- As there are no headings present in any of the sections, a feature that needs adding is an 'active' element to the navbar shortcut when the user is within that section.
 - A 'stop' and 'rewind' icon needs adding to each of the album covers without taking up too much space.
 Alternatively, the 'pause' icon could be replaced by a 'stop' icon that immediately returns the audio file to the start position.
 - The video, upon playback being initiated, should increase to occupy more of the available screen.
 And, conversely, reduce in size once playback has ended or been stopped.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.